poteat/personal-web/content/post/programming/type-guard-composition.md

 tags: [typescript, programming, safety, type-guard, type system]
 ---

+Type guards are a powerful tool for type system design.
+They are used to express that a type is only valid if it satisfies a certain condition.
+For example, we can express that a type is only valid if it is a number or a string.

 - [1.
 Union Type Guards](#1-union-type-guards)
   - [1.1.
 Naive Union Implementation](#11-naive-union-implementation)
   - [1.2.
 2-adic Union Composition](#12-2-adic-union-composition)